GA4 numbers don't match anything else.

 Shopify/Stripe say one thing, GA4 says another, Meta and Google Ads both claim the same conversion.
 Nobody knows which number wins.

 Our GA4 audit is a 10-day forensic pass over your tracking, ecommerce, attribution, and server-side setup.
-We find the places where GA4 disagrees with Shopify, Stripe, Ads and finance — and give you a concrete plan to fix it.
+We find the places where Google Analytics disagrees with Shopify, Stripe, Ads and finance — and give you a concrete plan to fix it.

-Led by senior analytics engineers — not generic "GA4 migration" checklists.
+Led by senior analytics engineers — not generic "audit tools" or checklists.

 Why GA4 doesn't feel trustworthy

 Migration scripts, hurried GTM setups, server-side experiments, consent changes — they all stack into a system that's technically live but practically unreliable.
-Our audit pulls that mess apart.
+Our audit pulls that mess apart to restore data quality.

 Shopify/Stripe say one thing, GA4 says another, Meta and Google Ads both claim the same conversion.
 Nobody knows which number wins.